SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/logstash.md

-# Forward Logs to SEKOIA.IO From Logstash
+# Forward logs to Sekoia.io from Logstash

 If you are using Logstash as a log collector and/or parser, you can configure it to push your logs to Sekoia.io.
 This operation is done by using the “[Http output plugin][logstash-http-output-plugin]”, which is bundled into the default version of Logstash.

-To push logs, you have to configure some filters in Logstash that will add the proper “intake key” considering your logs.
+To push logs, you have to configure some filters in Logstash that will add the proper `intake key` considering your logs.

+## Example

-In the following example, we have multiple inputs to handle logs collected via Syslog (Apache HTTP Server and NGINX logs) and via Beats (Winlogbeat) and forward them to Sekoia.io.
-To filter in events, we are relying on Logstash tags.
-Make sure you update your intake key value by changing `CHANGE_ME_INTAKE_KEY` below.
-You can add as many “filters“ you want in the `filter` section.
+In the following example, we have multiple inputs to handle logs collected via Syslog (Apache HTTP Server and NGINX logs) and via [Beats (Winlogbeat)](../integrations/endpoint/winlogbeat.md) and forward them to Sekoia.io.

+In order to filter events effectively, Logstash uses tags as a key component.
+To ensure proper functionality, make sure to update the intake key value by editing the placeholder `CHANGE_ME_INTAKE_KEY` mentioned below.
+Additionally, you have the flexibility to incorporate multiple filters within the `filter` section as per your requirements.

+!!! tip
+    By adding additional filters, you can enhance the filtering capabilities of Logstash and customize the processing of events to suit your requirements.

+!!! note
-Beats agents require a specific output configuration as we need to forward the complete JSON event to Sekoia.io.
+    Beats agents require a specific output configuration as you need to forward the complete JSON event to Sekoia.io.

 ```
 input {